 God knows, this car isn’t perfect.
 I’d be keen to dial a little more softness into the suspension – even if that means raising the ride height – and I do wonder if I could live with the sheer volume of that exhaust every day.
 But if muscle cars are your thing, and you want one that’s exciting, exclusive and right-hand-drive, the Q500 Enforcer is the real deal.

-Thanks to Adrian Flux for insuring the Steeda Q500 Enforcer.
-Visit the Adrian Flux website.
+Thank you to Adrian Flux for insuring the Steeda Q500 Enforcer.